 Data plane setup on GCP

-To set up your data plane on Google Cloud Platform (GCP) you must allow Union Cloud to provision and maintain compute resources under your GCP account.
+To set up your data plane on Google Cloud Platform (GCP) you must allow Union to provision and maintain compute resources under your GCP account.
 To do this you will need to provision a service account with sufficient permissions to perform these tasks.

 Select or create a project

 The first step is to select an existing project or create a new one.
 This is where Union will provision all resources for your data plane.
-Below, we use the placeholder <ProjectID>
+Below, we use the placeholder <ProjectID> for the project ID.
+The actual ID can be whatever you choose.
+In addition, you will need the project number associated with your project.
+Below we use the placeholder <ProjectNumber>.
+The project number is visible on your project's welcome page.

 Ensure billing is linked

-Before your data plane can be deployed, you need to make sure that a billing account is linked to your project: Go to the billing page of your <ProjectId>
+Before your data plane can be deployed, you need to make sure that a billing account is linked to your project: Go to the billing page of your <ProjectId> project and confirm that a billing account is linked.

 Create a workload identity pool and provider

-Though your data plane will be in your project in GCP, the Union Cloud control plane is still run in AWS.
+Though your data plane will be in your project in GCP, the Union control plane is still run in AWS.
 To allow the control plane to interact with your data plane you must create a workload identity pool and add Union's AWS account as a workload provider.
 For more details see the Google Cloud guide for setting up workload identity federation.

 In the GCP web console

-(you can also fill in the description if you like). - Under Add a provider to pool:
+2. Pool Name: unionai (you can also fill in the description if you like).

-- For Select a provider, choose AWS.
+• For Select a provider, choose AWS.

-- For Provider name, enter
+• For Provider name, enter unionai-aws.

-as well.
+• The Provider ID should be automatically set to unionai-aws as well.
 If not, select EDIT and enter it manually.

-- For AWS Account ID, enter
+1. For AWS Account ID, enter 479331373192 (Union's management account ID)

-(Union Cloud's management account ID) - Continue with the default attribute mappings and conditions.
+2. Continue with the default attribute mappings and conditions.

 On the command line using gcloud

-, you can check the existing workflow identity pools in your project with:
+Assuming you have the gcloud tool installed locally and are logged into <UnionDataPlaneProjectID>, you can check the existing workflow identity pools in your project with:

-gcloud iam workload-identity-pools list --location="global"
+$ gcloud iam workload-identity-pools list --location="global"

 To create the workload identity pool, do:

-gcloud iam workload-identity-pools create unionai \
+$ gcloud iam workload-identity-pools create unionai \

 --location="global" \